 NBA Playoffs: Suns' Chris Paul Speaks After Win Over Nuggets

-Chris Paul had 21 points and 11 assists in Game 1's win over the Nuggets.
+Chris Paul had 18 points and 15 assists in the Suns win over the Nuggets in Game 2.

-Chris Paul and his 21 points and 11 assists carried the Suns to a 122-105 win over the Nuggets on Monday night.
+Chris Paul and his 18 points and 15 assists led the Phoenix Suns to a 123-98 win over the Denver Nuggets in Game 2 on Thursday evening.

-After the game, Paul spoke to Chris Haynes of TNT on national TV on the floor.
+After the game, Paul spoke with Chris Haynes of Yahoo! and TNT.

-"At the end of the day, we just having fun," Paul said post-game to Haynes of TNT.
-"That's the best part about it."
+"Team effort once again," Paul said to TNT.
+"We just came out; we knew how important this game was."

-Devin Booker had 21 points, and eight assists, and Mikal Bridges had a team-high 23 points.
+The full video of Paul talking to Haynes can be watched here.

-The full post-game interview with Paul on TNT can be watched here.
+Another clip from the interview can be seen from NBA on TNT's Twitter below.

 Related stories on NBA basketball